openconstruct/llm-desktop/README.md

 LLM-Desktop is comprised of 3 main parts.
 - llamcpp Provides inference via API
-- fastAPI server Provides internet search, and device analytics
+- fastAPI server Provides  tools, and device analytics
 - Flet desktop application Provides the UI, control center, and document interface

   This software has been tested thouroughly on an AMD laptop and a Radxa Orion o6 ARM development board.